DFE-Digital/early-careers-framework/docs/source/get-started.html.md

 ## Connect to the API

-Providers will need a unique authentication token to connect to the API.

-Each token is associated with a single provider.
-The authentication token will grant providers access to CPD participant data.
+A unique authentication token is needed to connect to the API.
+Each token is associated with a single provider and will give providers access to CPD participant data.

 ### Request an authentication token